liip-forks/drupal-ldap/ldap_user/README.developers.txt

 @todo.
 A hook to allow other modules to intervene here

 ------------
-4.C  Field Level: Does provisioning occur for a given field and ldap server for a given "prov_event"?
+4.C  Field Level: Does provisioning occur for a given field and ldap server for a given "prov_event" and "ldap _context"?

 ldapUserConf::isSynched($field, $ldap_server, $prov_event, $direction)